Nima-Khodabandelou/Notes/README.md

 	    }
 	}

-	ex: // throw a custom exception class from try block and catch it in catch block class Calculation extends Exception  // class type is throwable {
+	ex: // throw a custom exception class from try block and catch
+	//it in catch block
+	class Calculation extends Exception  // class type is throwable {
 	    public Calculation()